top of page

-Ambelli celebrates the arrival of the Virgin Mary of the Bees icon to Paris, France
+Ambelli Celebrates the Arrival of Virgin Mary of the Bees at Notre Dame de Paris

 (Washington DC/Mount Athos, January 10, 2025): The grand reopening of the 850-year-old Notre Dame Cathedral is marked by a gift of profound significance: Virgin Mary of the Bees Icon.
 Presented by the people of Greece to the people of France, this Byzantine masterpiece encapsulates a message of solidarity and hope, standing as a testament to global unity amidst renewal.